Oprah Winfrey Network (Canada): Programming

-When the channel was launched as CLT, it aired a mix of formal and informal educational and informational programming in the style of newsmagazines, talk shows, documentaries, and more.
+When the channel was launched as CLT, it aired a mix of formal and informal educational and informational programming in the style of newsmagazines, talk shows, documentaries, and sitcoms aimed at family audiences, among others.
 Over time, the channel introduced more entertainment-based programs such as films and television dramas.
-The channel maintained a similar scheduling format as Access (now CTV Two Alberta), a television service in Alberta which aired a mix of entertainment and educational programming, both of which were under the same ownership of CHUM and later CTVglobemedia before CLT was sold to Corus Entertainment.
+The channel maintained a similar scheduling format as Access (the current-day CTV 2 Alberta), which aired a mix of entertainment and educational programming until 2017, both of which were under the same ownership of CHUM and later CTVglobemedia before CLT was sold to Corus Entertainment.

+As licensed for various educational channels, OWN, historically, did not broadcast traditional commercials during programs, opting instead to air promos and PSAs between programs.
+The channel aired commercials from 2009 to 2024 after the channel rebranding to Viva.

 As Viva, the channel aired a mix of entertainment and loosely based educational programming to satisfy its CRTC licence requirements, and to that end, many programs continued to be tied to some sort of ongoing course at a Canadian post-secondary institution as it did under CLT.
 However, with the changeover to Viva, most of the programs had begun with a short introduction from an instructor at the applicable institution.

-Under the OWN moniker, the channel continues to target female audiences with programming ranging from lifestyle and information to entertainment programming.
+Under the OWN moniker, the channel would continue to target women with programming, ranging from lifestyle and information to entertainment programming.
+By 2015, its educational and informational programming had left the schedule, with comedy following in 2020: the channel's final programming consisted of various lifestyle programming.